justinrgarrard/world-of-naevis.net/docs/character_creation/background/alchemist.md

 {: .background-feature}
 > **Caustic Defense**
 >
 > You can replicate the effects of the _Poison Spray_ cantrip.
-Your spellcasting ability for this cantrip is Intelligence.
-If you are a spellcaster, you learn the cantrip.
+If you are a spellcaster, you learn the cantrip and use your spellcasting ability to cast it.
+Otherwise, your spellcasting ability for this cantrip is Intelligence.

 ### (Optional) Trait Tables